EDI (equity, diversity and inclusion): An adventurer’s perspective

 Increasingly in the modern working culture, businesses are pushed (and are pushing) further towards having diverse, inclusive workforces.
 This is great to see!
-What is less encouraging is the number of companies who seem to see diversity, equality and inclusion as nothing more than a box-checking exercise.
+What is less encouraging is the number of companies who seem to see EDI (equity, diversity and inclusion) as nothing more than a box-checking exercise.

-Diversity, equality and inclusion - An adventurer's perspective
+EDI (equity, diversity and inclusion) - An adventurer's perspective

 Phrases like “We need more women in tech”, when said without the understanding of why these are important concepts is perhaps as bad, if not worse than the status quo.
 When you fill a position with a ‘diverse’ member of staff without considering what they bring to your organisation you risk an employee who doesn’t feel included as part of the whole.
-Diversity, equality and inclusion go hand in hand; as the Global Diversity Practice puts it: “In simple terms, diversity is the mix and inclusion is getting the mix to work well together.”
+EDI (equity, diversity and inclusion) go hand in hand; as the Global Diversity Practice puts it: “In simple terms, diversity is the mix and inclusion is getting the mix to work well together.”
 Knowing how to get that mix to work well together is the key to maximising the success of your business.

 I’ve coined this term from my own personal life running tabletop roleplaying games, such as the likes of the well-known Dungeons and Dragons.
 Something happens within this surrounding that I have rarely, if ever, seen in the world of business.